 42 Whoever causes one of these little ones who believe to stumble, it would be better for him if, with a heavy millstone hung around his neck, he had been cast into the sea.
 43 If your hand causes you to stumble, cut it off; it is better for you [a disciple] to enter life crippled, than, having your two hands, to go into hell, into the unquenchable fire, 44 where THEIR WORM DOES NOT DIE, AND THE FIRE IS NOT QUENCHED.
 45 If your foot causes you to stumble, cut it off; it is better for you to enter life lame, than, having your two feet, to be cast into hell, 46 where THEIR WORM DOES NOT DIE, AND THE FIRE IS NOT QUENCHED.
 47 If your eye causes you to stumble, throw it out; it is better for you to enter the kingdom of God with one eye, than, having two eyes, to be cast into hell, 48 where THEIR WORM DOES NOT DIE, AND THE FIRE IS NOT QUENCHED.
 49 For everyone will be salted with fire.
 (Mark 9:42-49 NASB, emphasis added).

-Given that salt was used as a preservative at the time, I believe it reinforces the blessed truth that this fiery destruction of the soul and body brings forth the righteousness of Christ in the spirit of these disobedient saints.
+Given that salt was used as a preservative at the time, I believe it reinforces the blessed truth that this fiery destruction of the soul and body brings forth the righteousness of Christ in these disobedient saints.
 This is the baptism with fire that John the Baptist and Paul prophesied of Christ in Matt 3:11 and 1 Cor.
 3:15, respectively.
 Jesus’s shocking words often overlooked from John 15, and Hebrews 10 speak of this also:

 If anyone does not remain in me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire, and burned.
 (John 15:6).
 Note that “does not remain in me” means that such persons were in Him at one time; they left – apostatized – and so will be burned by fire temporarily in hell.